-- Verbal expressions of disapproval in a clam and respectful manner (please NO shouting at pupils)
+- Verbal expressions of disapproval in a calm and respectful manner (please NO shouting at pupils as this will not be tolerated- our pupils should be treated with respect)

 - 'Timeout', if age appropriate

 - Missing part of playtime or lunchtime,

-- Temporary withdrawal of privileges e.g. using playtime equipment,
+- Temporary withdrawal of privileges e.g. using playtime equipment, responsible jobs they hold at school

 - Class teacher to inform parents,

 - Referral to the Head Teacher,

 - Ultimately and in the last resort, exclusion (following the LA guidelines).